Delivering For Your Family’s Future

 1) Mail:

-It must be postmarked on or before 8:00 p.m.
-Election Day and be received by your county’s Board of Elections on or before 6 days after Election Day
+Your ballot must be postmarked on or before 8:00 p.m. on Election Day and received by your county’s Board of Elections by 8:00 p.m. on Monday, November 10.

 2) Secure Ballot Drop Box:

-Place it in one of your county’s secure ballot drop boxes by 8:00 p.m. on Election Day.
-Secure Ballot Drop Box location
+Place your ballot in one of your county’s secure ballot drop boxes by 8:00 p.m. on Election Day

 3) Board of Elections Office:

-Deliver it in person to your county’s Board of Elections Office by 8:00 p.m. on Election Day.
-County Election Officials
+Deliver your ballot in person to your county’s Board of Elections office by 8:00 p.m. on Election Day.

 NOTE: Your Vote-By-Mail ballot CANNOT be returned to your In-Person Early Voting Poll Location or your Election Day Poll Location.

-This new option enables all registered voters to cast their ballot in person during the 2023 Primary, using a voting machine, during in-person early voting period prior to Election Day.
-You can now choose to vote, in person, when it’s most convenient for your schedule.
+This option enables all registered voters to cast their ballot in person during the 2025 General Election using a voting machine, during the in-person early voting period prior to Election Day.
+You can now choose to vote in person when it’s most convenient for your schedule.

 No matter where you live in the county, you can vote your specific ballot at any of your county’s designated in-person early voting locations.

-In-Person Early Voting for both the Primary Election and the General Election.
-Early voting locations will be open from at least 10 am to 8 pm Monday through Saturday, and from at least 10 am to 6 pm on Sunday.
+Early voting locations will be open from 10 a.m. to 8 p.m.
+Monday through Saturday, and from 10 a.m. to 6 p.m. on Sunday.
 No appointment is necessary.
 Accommodations will be made for voters with disabilities.

 Vote on Election Day